-This course considers how law and literature contribute jointly to our sense of justice and our understanding of injustice.
+How is law a form of literature, and how does literature relate to law?
+What can we understand when we bring literary analysis to bear on legal opinions and legal issues?
+What do law and literature have to do with each other?
+This course considers these questions by considering how law and literature contribute jointly to our sense of justice and our understanding of injustice.
 Through novels, poetry, film, legal writings, and legal opinions, we examine how law and literature create interrelated narratives that shed light on issues like identity, sexuality, injury, policing, speech, and silence.
-Together, we will work to discover connections between interpretation and world-making—that is, between how we read, respond to, understand a story or event, and how this understanding generates our sense of justice and our notions of responsibility.
+Together, we will work to discover connections between interpretation and world-making—that is, between how we read, respond to, and understand a story or event and how this understanding generates our sense of justice and our notions of responsibility.

 There are no prerequisites for this course.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.